warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

    wget https://raw.githubusercontent.com/warden-protocol/networks/main/testnets/chiado/genesis.json
    ```

+   These commands will remove the `$HOME/.warden/genesis.json` file and replace it with with the correct version.

-2. Set the mandatory configuration options: the minimum gas price and a list of seeds nodes.
+2. In the `app.toml` file, set the mandatory options: the minimum gas price and a list of seeds nodes.

    ```bash
    sed -i 's/minimum-gas-prices = ""/minimum-gas-prices = "250000000000000award"/' app.toml